 • At least one image alt text

-• The URL slug (Shopify lets you edit this - keep it short and keyword-relevant)
+• The URL slug (Shopify lets you edit this, keep it short and keyword-relevant)

-Keyword density of 1.5-3% is the rough target - enough for Google to understand the topic, not so much that the text reads unnaturally.
-Internal linking between related product, collection, and blog pages is its own deep topic - for the full walkthrough see our guide on Shopify internal linking best practices.
+Keyword density of 1.5-3% is the rough target: enough for Google to understand the topic, not so much that the text reads unnaturally.
+Internal linking between related product, collection, and blog pages is its own deep topic.
+For the full walkthrough see our guide on Shopify internal linking best practices.

 3. Technical SEO: the Shopify-specific issues